-In his song “You Never Even Call Me By My Name,” David Allan Coe sings about how his friend claimed to have written the perfect country western song.
+In his song “You Never Even Call Me By My Name,” David Allan Coe sings about how his friend claimed to have written the perfect country and western song.
 Coe disagreed, saying that his friend hadn’t mentioned “mama, or trains, or trucks, or prison, or gettin’ drunk.”
-His friend wrote another verse mentioning all these things, and Coe then agrees that it was the perfect country-western song.
+His friend wrote another verse mentioning all these things, and Coe then agrees that it was the perfect country and western song.

 The ingredients to a perfect pop song